 Driving instructors offer guidance to their students on how to drive all kinds of vehicles safely on the roads, enabling the learner drivers in their charge to gain a full understanding of all aspects of driving in order to gain a full driving licence or improve their skills in a particular area (take a look at the box titled ‘The day job’, for more info).
 The bulk of the average driving instructor’s workload, though, will involve learner drivers seeking to pass their driving test in a car.

-This sector is becoming increasingly competitive as more and more people find they are attracted to the idea of working for themselves – this might apply to you too.
+This sector is becoming increasingly competitive as more and more people find they are attracted to the idea of working for themselves – when the time comes for you to leave the Armed Forces, this might apply to you too.
 Remember, though, that the hours can be long and demanding, and driving instructors often work alone, on a self-employed basis, even if they are working as part of a franchise for a larger driving school.
 This means that payment is received only for those hours when instruction is actually taking place and any time between lessons is unpaid.
 For this reason, some instructors work part-time, fitting their driving instruction work around another job.

-If you want to work as a driving instructor, your biggest outlay will be for your car; as well as the initial purchase price, fuel and maintenance can be expensive.
+If you want to work as a driving instructor in future, your biggest outlay will be for your car – as well as the initial purchase price, fuel and maintenance can be expensive.
 However, if you choose to work for a franchise, you may be provided with a car as part of the deal, particularly if the franchise fee is high.

 First stop: register as an ADI